Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 - Sensitivity to sounds, textures, or other sensory input

 If you notice any of these signs, talk with your child’s pediatrician.
-Autism screening and early intervention can make a meaningful difference in supporting your child’s growth and helping them learn new skills.
+Autism screening and early intervention can make a meaningful difference in helping them learn and develop new skills.

 Is autism genetic?

-Autism is thought to develop from both genetics and the environment.
-Research shows that genetics plays a strong role.
+Yes, research shows that a combination of genetics and the environment plays a strong role in autism.
 Scientists have found hundreds of genes linked to autism, many of which affect how the brain develops and how brain cells communicate.
-Environmental factors may add to this risk, although researchers are still learning how genes and the environment interact.1
+Environmental factors may add to this risk, though researchers are still learning how genes and the environment interact.1

 Autism often runs in families.
-If one child is diagnosed, their brothers or sisters have a higher chance of being diagnosed as well.
+If one child is diagnosed, siblings have a higher chance of receiving a diagnosis as well.
 About 20% of younger siblings of autistic children receive an ASD diagnosis, a rate seven times higher than that of the general population.2

 Some chromosomal conditions are also associated with a higher likelihood of autism.
 According to the Centers for Disease Control and Prevention (CDC), children with fragile X syndrome receive ASD diagnoses more often.4 Knowing which genes and chromosomal changes are linked to autism helps researchers ask better questions and develop more accurate diagnostic tools.